-Our programs are selected to balance COA’s academic mission with the lure of Mount Desert Island, seeking to introduce people to the region’s natural history, cultural richness, artistic potential—and to the human ecological mission of College of the Atlantic—while also enhancing funding for student scholarships and faculty research.
+Our programs are selected to balance COA’s academic mission with the lure of Mount Desert Island, introducing people to the region’s natural history, cultural richness, artistic potential—and to the human ecological mission of College of the Atlantic—while also providing a fun summer escape to learn something new!

-Family Nature Camp (FNC) is a series of week-long overnight camps for families in July.
-FNC was named one of the top five family camps in the nation by Good Morning America and Family Fun Magazine.
-Participants stay in campus housing, enjoy COA’s award-winning cuisine with locally-sourced food from our organic gardens, enjoy guided field trips with professional naturalists that include bird-watching, hiking in Acadia National Park, exploring ponds and tide pools, and combing the cobblestone beaches of Mount Desert Island.
+Family Nature Camp (FNC) offers week-long overnight camps for families in July.
+Participants stay in campus housing with COA’s award-winning dining with locally-sourced food from our organic gardens, enjoy guided field trips with professional naturalists that include bird-watching, hiking in Acadia National Park, exploring ponds and tide pools, and combing the cobblestone beaches of Mount Desert Island.
+FNC was recognized as a top family camp by Good Morning America and Family Fun Magazine.
 Family fun at its best!

-Summer Field Institute is a series of field-based immersion programs in human ecology, taught by COA faculty, for high-school students, eligible for college credit.
-In summer 2015 we offered the course Islands Through Time for 16 juniors and seniors who spent a portion of their study out at COA’s Blair Research Station on Mount Desert Rock, a remote island situated approximately 25 nautical miles south of College of the Atlantic, and the Eno Research Station on Great Duck Island, home to some of the largest known breeding populations of marine birds.
+taught by COA faculty, for high-school students and are eligible for college credit.
+Our popular Islands Through Time for juniors and seniors takes students out to COA’s Eno Research Station on Great Duck Island, home to some of the largest known breeding populations of marine birds.

 Summer Field Studies offers one- and two-week day camp sessions based at COA’s Dorr Museum of Natural History.
 In small groups with individual attention, children grades K–9 learn about natural history, become citizen scientists, plant vegetables, draw, put on plays, and have fun through active learning and adventure, taking advantage of trails in Acadia National Park, our shoreline in Frenchman Bay and on MDI’s lakes and ponds.